Be prepared when you are faced with a Brazilian menu with these quick guidelines. Including an in-depth look at the country’s best cuisine.

 Take a deep breath, did someone say Brazilian BBQ?

 Table Manners: Brazilian Condiments

-On the table you will find a tin of olive oil.
-If it’s not imported from Portugal you’ve been hoodwinked.
+Tin of olive oil – It’s probably imported from Portugal and it matters.
 Brazilians love to smother all elements of their food in olive oil.
 You can drizzle it on the main dish, in your salad or dip your bread a la Italia.

-The second condiment will be either a bottle or a small bowl (like a sugar bowl) of spicy sauce.
-Excluding cuisine heralding from the state of Bahia, most Brazilian food is, without wanting to sound too critical, bland.
-Though Brazilians season their meat fantastically, the actual food won’t come with sauce like an Indian curry or a Mexican enchilada.
+Bowl or bottle of spicy sauce – Though Brazilians season their meat fantastically, the actual food often won’t come with sauce like an Indian curry or a Mexican enchilada.
 Therefore, they have this little, underwhelming, but confounding bottle of spice.

-Next up is Molho inglês (English Sauce).
-Here I commend the Brazilians because bless them, they cannot say Worcester sauce.
+Molho inglês (English Sauce) – Brazilians cannot say Worcester sauce.
 Though, here’s a secret guarded by the Brits – neither can we.
 So you can rest assured I’m on the petition for switching the (ridiculous) name to English Sauce too.

-Molho de Alho, which is an Arabic garlic white sauce that you should smother your meat in.
-It’s very self-explanatory and there’s no tricks up its sleeves.
+Molho de Alho – An Arabic garlic white sauce that you should smother your meat in.
 Love garlic, love this sauce.

 In Brazil though, you won’t be faced with such debauchery.